 If you’re prone to canceling or changing loads at the last minute, you’re not leaving your carriers with much room to plan for your shipments.
 It’s important to be flexible and offer pickup/delivery windows, especially when you’re struggling to get trucks.

-Ask yourself if you’d choose to pick up or deliver to your facilities.
+Ask yourself if you’d personally choose to pick up or deliver to your facilities.
 Take a good look at your existing infrastructure because it could be time to start investing in some better equipment and technology.
 Big investments like these will save you money in the long run, but if you can’t afford to take that leap now, providing free wi-fi, nice waiting areas, and clean bathrooms can make a world of difference too.

-Securing capacity is a huge priority for shippers during a time where transportation resources are so limited.
 If you show your providers that you respect their time and their drivers, you’ll develop more loyal and dependable relationships with carriers that will help you maximize freight acceptance rates and improve your bottom line.